-You will not be charged your tuition fees if you withdraw before Friday of the fourth week after your registration date in your first year of study*.
+You will not be charged tuition fees if you withdraw by the Friday of the fourth week after your campus enrolment date in your first year of study.

 If you are granted an interruption of studies and decide to permanently withdraw from your programme during the interruption period, you will have your fees recalculated to account for the teaching you received prior to interruption.